m-feliciano/javaee-framework/README.md

 - Application: use cases and orchestration
 - Web: controllers, routing, and HTTP adapters
 - Infrastructure: persistence, messaging, and external integrations
+- Adapters: Class implementations for interfaces defined in other layers

 Each layer remains strictly independent — infrastructure never leaks into the domain.